This add-on is operated by Remora

 Provisioning Remora Backup

-The simplest and quickest way to get started is to use Remora Backup Heroku Button.
+The simplest and quickest way to get started is to use our Heroku Button.

-Clicking this button will guide you in creating the Remora Helper App, as well as automatically provision the Remora Backup add-on alongside the new app.
-Be sure to place this new app in the same location as the database you are backing up.
-For instance, if your database resides inside a Private Space, the new app must also be inside the Private Space.
+Clicking one of the above buttons will guide you in creating the Remora Helper App, as well as automatically provision the Remora Backup add-on alongside the new app.
+Be sure to place this new Helper App in the same location as the database you are backing up.
+For instance, if your database resides inside a Private Space, the Helper App must also be inside the Private Space.

 The Heroku Button automatically provisions the Remora Backup add-on to the Helper App it adds.
 You should NOT add the add-on manually unless instructed to do so.